OvercodedStack/COVID-19-Genome-Sequencing-with-DeepGRU/README.md

 cd COVID-19-Genome-Sequencing-with-DeepGRU
 jupyter bio_analysis_matcher.ipynb
 ```
-When inside the notebook please note the line 2 in block 3 and
+When inside the notebook please note the line 6 in block 3 and line 9 in block 4; which may cause an error if not set to the proper directory.

 Once in the environment just press run in the notebook.

 Most of the code will be readable, although some concepts will likely be needing additional reading such as one-hot encoding, genome sequencing, tensors, etc. Please do not take most of the results to heart as some of the results may be overfitting and require additional tweaking to result in functional results in my opinion.